Athletics at the 1988 Summer Olympics – Men's long jump

 The men's long jump at the 1988 Summer Olympics in Seoul, South Korea had a start list of 41 competitors from 31 nations, with two qualifying groups (41 jumpers) before the final (12) took place on Sunday September 25, 1988.
-The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
+The maximum number of athletes per nation had been set at three since the 1930 Olympic Congress.

-The event was won by Carl Lewis of the United States, the nation's second consecutive and 18th overall gold medal in the men's long jump.
+The event was won by 23 cm by Carl Lewis of the United States, the nation's second consecutive and 18th overall gold medal in the men's long jump.
 It was Lewis's second gold medal of the Games (after Ben Johnson's disqualification in the 100 metres elevated Lewis to gold in that event) as he tried to defend his 1984 quadruple; he would later come short in the 200 metres (taking silver) and did not even get to compete in the 4 × 100 metres relay (the heats team fumbled an exchange and did not qualify for the final).

 The American team completed a medals sweep in the event for the first time since 1904 (they had also done it at the first Games in 1896).
 Mike Powell took silver.
 Larry Myricks finally won an Olympic medal; he was on track to be part of a medal-sweeping team in 1976 before breaking his foot in warmups for the final, he was the favorite in 1980 before the United States boycotted the Games, and he had come in fourth in 1984.